OB-lab/James_et_al._2021-MBE/README.md

 We calculated the confidence intervals for the parameters of the model that had an Akaike weight greater than 0.50 using parametric bootstrap.
 This approach simulates DNA sequences, and its corresponding SFS, given the chosen model and the parameter values of its best run.
 Then, it recalculates the parameter values from the simulated SFS.
 This process was done 100 times.

-For simulating the DNA and SFS of the chosen model, the parameter values of its best run should be specified in a *parameter* input file.
+For simulating the DNA and SFS of the chosen model, the parameter values of its best run should be specified in a *parameter* (\*.par) input file.
 This file can be generated editing the *maximum likelihood parameter* file (\_maxL.par) output by ```fastsimcoal```.
 The last three sections of this file usually looks like:

 ```
 //Number of independent loci [chromosome]